RogerLuo-Code/coding-practice/docs/lc-solutions/lc0200-0299/lc261-graph-valid-tree.md

 ## Solution

-There are different solutions based on the definition of a valid tree.
+There are different solutions based on the definition of a valid [tree](https://en.wikipedia.org/wiki/Tree_(graph_theory)).
 In general, there are two kinds of definitions:

 - Basic